johnnybcs/MedicalDiagnosisSystem/README.md

 # MedicalDiagnosisSystem
 <B>Purpose:</B> This chatbot can diagnose medical diseases.

 <B>Instructions:</B> Tell the chatbot about your symptoms.
-He will try his best to diagnose the root of your problems and suggest a treatment.
+It will try its best to diagnose the root of your problems and suggest a treatment.

 \
 <B>Examples:</B>